TAPS Working Group

 scheduling attempts to establish, multiple Protocol Stacks that

-differ based on a selection from the available Paths.
+differ based on a selection from the available Paths. paths.
 Since

-different Paths will have distinct configurations (see [RFC7556])
+different Paths paths will have distinct configurations (see [RFC7556])

 for local addresses and DNS servers, attempts across different